10 Tips For Getting Your Teenager Outdoors With You

 Work some magic.
 See my story “10 Really Cool Outdoor Adventures With Kids.”

 #4 Pick a Shared Goal

-Last fall, I went to our 15-year-old son with a proposal: that he and I climb a technical route up the highest peak in the Lower 48 states, California’s 14,505-foot Mount Whitney, to raise money for an organization that introduces kids his age to the outdoors.
-He loved the idea.
+When I went to our then-15-year-old son with a proposal that he and I climb a technical route up the highest peak in the Lower 48 states, California’s 14,505-foot Mount Whitney, to raise money for an organization that introduces kids his age to the outdoors, he loved the idea.

 As a field editor with Backpacker magazine, I participated in two of the first Summit For Someone fundraiser mountain climbs for Big City Mountaineers, a non-profit that takes underprivileged, urban teenagers on multi-day wilderness adventures.
 I believe strongly in the critical importance of BCM’s work in helping to ensure that the generation growing up today sustains America’s outdoors heritage.
-Now my son will glean a sense of the importance of helping give opportunities like this to other young people while he and I pursue a big, shared goal together.
-(One ancillary benefit: Preparing for a rigorous, four-day snow climb up a big mountain helps motivate him to exercise regularly to train for it.)
+My son gleaned the importance of helping give opportunities like this to other young people while he and I pursued a big, shared goal together.
+(One ancillary benefit: Preparing for a rigorous, four-day snow climb up a big mountain helped motivate him to exercise regularly to train for it.)